QWxleA/Unfinished-business/README.md

 - Change `testme` to the tag you use to migrate tasks, or leave empty, then *all* tasks will be migrated.
 - Choose your favorite workflow.
 It will only migrate *these* tasks.

+### New in 0.1.5 Sort

+It is possible to sort the moving tasks:

+Sort order: Alphabetical, by Marker then Priority, by Priority then Marker, or Not at all.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Licence